Florida Inmate Search

-How to Visit Inmates in Florida Prisons and Jails
+How Do I Visit Inmates in Florida Prisons and Jails?

 The FDC makes visitation rules and regulations for Florida state and private prisons.
-To visit an inmate in any of these facilities, you must be approved and placed on the inmate's visiting list.
-To request for visitation approval, submit a completed and signed visitation application form.
+Persons who wish to visit an inmate in these facilities must be approved and placed on the inmate's visiting list.
+To request visitation approval, submit a completed and signed visitation application form.
 All prospective visitors aged 12 and older must complete this form.
 Only one person can use a form.

-Mail the completed form to the Classification Department of the inmate's current location.
-You can find the address for this prison in the Facility Directory.
-Alternatively, you can submit this form by email.
-Send it to the facility email address of the inmate’s current location.
-The FDC uses the following format for facility email addresses: visitapp(facility)@fdc.myflorida.com.
-For example, the Apalachee Correctional Institution will have the following email address for visitation form submission: firstname.lastname@example.org, while the corresponding address for South Florida Reception Center email will be email@example.com.
+Mail the completed form to the Classification Department of the inmate's current location using the prison lookup tool.
+Alternatively, the intending visitor may submit this form by email to the facility email address.
+The FDC typically uses the following format for facility email addresses: visitapp(facility)@fdc.myflorida.com.
+For example, the Apalachee Correctional Institution will have the following email address for visitation form submission: firstname.lastname@example.org, while the corresponding address for the South Florida Reception Center email will be email@example.com.
 Use the following email addresses for Florida private prisons: